The Usual Suspects: 21 Siemens Medical Imaging Parts that Require Frequent Replacement

 Cooling units are most notably used in catherization labs and angiograph suites to protect tubes from overheating.

-“The pumps appear to be the biggest issue with coolant flow following close behinds,” says Larsen.
+“The pumps appear to be the biggest issue with coolant flow following close behinds,” says Larson.
 Thankfully, replacement pumps can be ordered through Technical Prospects.

 “Part of the problem could be water quality,” says Watson.
 “Mineral deposits in the water tend to cause pumps to wear out.
 However, Siemens does not allow purified water for cooling units as it can cause corrosion.”